LarsHaalck/paper-rank/README.md

 * History site, where old entries are archived
 * Pin upcoming topics to make them unvotable but still show them to all users
 * Dockerfile and docker-compose for easy deployment
-* small adming page to edit items and change the dates
+* small admin page to edit items and change the dates

 As the original version [jonhoo/vote.rs](https://github.com/jonhoo/vote.rs), this tool uses